vpspeech/ChildAugment/README.md

 # CSLU Evaluation and Developmental List

 1. **CSLU_Trial_Finetune_Metadata/test_utterances_good_42k_abs:** Contains 42521 utterances from 451 Girls and  542 Boys speaker.
-We use these utterances as a test set for preparing the trial pairs for evaluating ASV systems.
+We use these utterances as an Evaluation set for preparing the trial pairs for evaluating ASV systems.
 2. **CSLU_Trial_Finetune_Metadata/dev_utterances_good_5k_abs:** Contains 5004 utterances from 60 Girls and  60 Boys speaker.
-We use these utterances as a developmental set for finetuning the scoring methods.
+We use these utterances as a Developmental set for finetuning the scoring methods.

 # CSLU Trial List